googlesamples/google-services/ios/signin/README.md

 Google Sign-In Quickstart
 =========================

-The Google Sign-In Android quickstart demonstrates how to authenticate a user with GPPSignIn.
+The Google Sign-In iOS quickstart demonstrates how to authenticate a user with GPPSignIn.

 Introduction
 ------------